-The College has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of medical, counseling and support services, and additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
-Students and employees should contact the Title IX Coordinator, the VP of Human Resources, the General Counsel or the Director of Security.
+The law school has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of medical, counseling and support services, and additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
+Students and employees should contact the Title IX Coordinator by email at TitleIXCoordinator@stcl.edu or file an incident report at this link: https://cm.maxient.com/reportingform.php?STCLHouston&layout_id=40.